Table of Contents

-“This power of attorney is being filed pursuant to Treasury regulations section 1.6012-1(a)(5), which requires a power of attorney to be attached to a return if a return is signed by an agent by reason of [enter the specific reason listed under (a), (b), or (c) under Authority to sign your return, earlier].
+“This power of attorney is being filed pursuant to 26 CFR 1.6012-1(a)(5), which requires a power of attorney to be attached to a return if a return is signed by an agent by reason of [enter the specific reason listed under (a), (b), or (c) under Authority to sign your return above].
 No other acts on behalf of the taxpayer are authorized.”

 Sign and date the form.
-If your return is electronically filed, your representative should attach Form 2848 to Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return, and send to the address listed in the instructions for Form 8453.
-If you file a paper return, Form 2848 should be attached to your return.
-See the instructions for line 7 for more information on signatures.
+If your agent e-files your return, he or she should attach Form 2848 to Form 8453, U.S. Individual Income Tax Transmittal for an IRS e-file Return, and mail it to the address listed in the instructions for Form 8453.
+If your agent files a paper return, he or she should attach Form 2848 to your return.
+See Line 7.
+Signature of Taxpayer, later, for more information on signatures.
 The agent does not complete Part II of Form 2848.

 Filing a request for administrative adjustment on behalf of the partnership under section 6227.

 The representative(s) you name must sign and date this declaration and enter the designation (for example, items a-r) under which he or she is authorized to practice before the IRS.
-Representatives must sign in the order listed in line 2 earlier.
-In addition, the representative(s) must list the following in the “Licensing jurisdiction (state) or other licensing authority" and "Bar, license, certification, registration, or enrollment number” columns:
+Representatives must sign in the order listed in line 2.
+In addition, the representative(s) must list the following in the “Licensing jurisdiction (state) or other licensing authority" and "Bar, license, certification, registration, or enrollment number” columns unless noted otherwise: